 Requirements for Submitting an Application

-- Applications should not exceed 50 pages (not including appendices, i.e., letters of support, proposed five-year budget).
+- Applications should not exceed 50 pages; not including appendices (i.e., letters of support, proposed five-year budget).
 Letters of support are strongly encouraged.

-- Please include an application cover sheet
+- An application cover sheet should also be included.